-The CRC holds sole authority to choose its own legal counsel "in the defense of a certified final map" (California Constitution XXI.3.a).
+The CRC holds sole authority to choose its own legal counsel "in the defense of a certified final map" (Cal.
+Const., art XXI, § 3, subd. (a)).
 The CRC thus may choose the Attorney General (AG) to help with any final map defense needs, but also may choose any other counsel, without needing AG approval.
-However, there is no parallel constitutional or statutory provision for the CRC choice of legal counsel for all other matters, including particularly the choice of VRA counsel.1 Thus, the 2020 CRC sought and obtained AG approval for the hiring of its VRA counsel but not for its litigation counsel.2 Gov't Code §11041 exempts a long list of state agencies from the requirement to obtain AG approval before hiring any outside counsel.
+However, there is no parallel constitutional or statutory provision for the CRC choice of legal counsel for all other matters, including particularly the choice of VRA counsel.
+Thus, the 2020 CRC sought and obtained AG approval for the hiring of its VRA counsel but not for its litigation counsel.
+Government Code section 11041 exempts a long list of state agencies from the requirement to obtain AG approval before hiring any outside counsel.
 There seems to be justification for the CRC to be included on this list, in the interests of the CRC's independence, because of the CRC's particularly short and inflexible timeline, because of the CRC's very specific need for legal expertise in redistricting matters, and because the CRC already enjoys this exemption for final map defense.
 The 2020 CRC is pursuing this further exemption.

-&lt;sup>1 The retention of VRA counsel by the CRC is a statutory requirement (Gov't Code §8253.a.5).
+&lt;sup>31 The retention of VRA counsel by the CRC is a statutory requirement (Gov. Code, § 8253, subd. (a)(5)).

-&lt;sup>2 As it happens, these were the same firm, which had applied separately and was retained separately for the two different roles.
+$^{32}$ As it happens, these were the same firm, which had applied separately and was retained separately for the two different roles.